Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2- R2 ≥ 0.75 is achieved on both train and test sets.

-* **User Story** - As a data scientist, I want to validate the model’s performance and interpret metrics, so that I can deliver reliable results.
+* **User Story** - As a data scientist, I want to validate the model’s performance and interpret metrics, so that I can deliver reliable results. **Business Requirement 2**

     * Acceptance Criteria: